Taugeshtu/so-sorcery/README.md

 Refactoring:

 Big && / || faraway items:
+- [ ] @ mentions having a pop-up with selection on the frontend?
 - [ ] Settings: custom additional ignore
 - [ ] Parsing & making jumpable `[[wikilinks]]`, obsidian-style, for IDs and files
 - [ ] psyche editor (ideally storing them into user-global storage but not settings)